-able 9-18 Consequence Analysis - Hazardous Substances Hazard Hazardous Substances (Fixed Sites, In- Transit, Offshore) Impact on Public A serious hazardous waste event that takes place at a fixed site can have a great impact on the public surrounding the site.
+A serious hazardous waste event that takes place at a fixed site can have a great impact on the public surrounding the site.
 The impact will depend upon the nature of the hazardous waste, the amount of contact an individual has with the chemical, and any other explosion or fire associated with the event.
 Immediate notification to the public regarding the hazardous waste event is vital in maintaining public safety.
-Impact on Responder The immediate first responders on scene may be hesitant to perform their duties due to the nature of a hazardous waste event.
+The immediate first responders on scene may be hesitant to perform their duties due to the nature of a hazardous waste event.
 If the proper precautions and personal protective equipment is not used responders can put their health and lives in danger during a hazardous waste event.
 Any type of long or short term contact with a chemical can be hazardous to a responder.
-Continuity of Operations A hazardous waste event occurring at a fixed site will have an impact on the continuity of operations in the immediate area of the event.
-Delivery of Services Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence.
+A hazardous waste event occurring at a fixed site will have an impact on the continuity of operations in the immediate area of the event.
+Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence.
 If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
-Property, Facilities, and Infrastructure Real property may become generally unusable due to contamination depending on the nature of the hazardous waste event.
+Real property may become generally unusable due to contamination depending on the nature of the hazardous waste event.
 Also, it may be impossible to occupy industrial or business sites due to contamination.
 Facilities in the immediate vicinity of a hazardous waste event could become temporarily or permanently uninhabitable due to contamination.
 Public and private infrastructure could be shut down or destroyed by a hazardous waste event.
 The type of infrastructure destroyed would depend on the nature of the event and the extent of its effects.
-Impact on Environment The impact on the environment will depend on where the event is located and the extent of the contamination.
+The impact on the environment will depend on where the event is located and the extent of the contamination.
 The animals, plants and other wildlife surrounding the hazardous waste event will be impacted.
 Groundwater and soil can become contaminated when exposed to hazardous material which makes cleanups very costly.
-Impact on State Economy Hazardous wastes can be particularly destructive to an economy.
+Hazardous wastes can be particularly destructive to an economy.
 A hazardous waste event can leave localities or entire regions uninhabitable.
 They can destroy facilities and contaminate water and food stocks.
 Areas that have been affected by an event are also not attractive to tourists.
-Public Confidence in the State's Governance A government's inability to contain hazardous waste events can sew widespread fear and panic in a population and cause them to lose confidence in their elected officials.
+A government's inability to contain hazardous waste events can sew widespread fear and panic in a population and cause them to lose confidence in their elected officials. d r A t R A h ii d T P c H u a A